dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 Distributing the add-in

-If you’re in a generous mood, you can distribute this add-in to other Excel users
+If you're in a generous mood, you can distribute this add-in to other Excel users

 simply by giving them a copy of the XLAM file.
-(They don’t need the XLSM
+(They don't need the XLSM

 version.)
 When they open the add-in, the new Change Case command appears on